 In This Article

-Helicobacter pylori (H. pylori) is a spiral-shaped bacteria that causes H. pylori infection.
-It usually penetrates the lining of your stomach or the upper part of your small intestine.
+Helicobacter pylori (H. pylori) is a spiral-shaped bacteria that causes Helicobacter pylori infection.
+It usually penetrates your stomach lining or the upper part of your small intestine.

 H. Pylori infection is common.
 Almost half of the world’s population has it in their bodies.
 However, most people don’t get sick or develop symptoms.

 If you show signs of a stomach ulcer, your doctor may ask you to take an H. pylori test.
-This is because it’s the leading cause of painful sores in the stomach lining.1
+H. Pylori infection is the leading cause of painful sores in the stomach lining.1

-Most people are infected with H. pylori as a child.
-After the initial infection, they continue to multiply in the mucus layer of your digestive tract.2
+Most H. pylori infection occurs in childhood.
+After the initial infection, they multiply in the mucus layer of your digestive tract.2

 The bacteria thrive in your gut by releasing urease.
 The enzyme neutralizes the acids in your stomach and weakens its lining.